Dispatch from a route

 }

-const summary = (await res.json()) as { readonly summary: string }
+const result = (await res.json()) as { readonly output: string }

 }

 • Forward headers when needed.
-If the target route's middleware expects auth headers in local development, propagate them on the inner fetch — middleware runs on every local /runs/wait and /runs/stream call, including this one.
+If the target route's middleware expects auth headers, propagate them on the inner fetch — middleware runs on every runs/wait and runs/stream call.

-• Use /runs/stream for long-running children.
-Same envelope, SSE response — see Stream output.
+• Use /threads/:id/runs/stream for long-running children.
+Same body, SSE response — see Stream output.

 Related